Remember the link: the Haber process makes ammonia, and the Ostwald process uses this ammonia to make nitric acid.

 nitrogen gas and water.
 No

-nitrogen dioxide gas is produced as we might
+nitrogen dioxide gas is produced, as we might

-have been hoped:
+have hoped:

-ammonia(g) + oxygen(g) → nitrogen(aq) + water(l)
+ammonia(g) + oxygen(g) → nitrogen(g) + water(l)

-However by altering the conditions above it is possible to obtain nitrogen dioxide gas, the gas needed to make
+However by altering the reaction conditions above it is possible to obtain nitrogen dioxide gas, the gas needed to make

 nitric acid.